Synchrony (The X-Files): Plot

 In Cambridge, Massachusetts, MIT cryogenics researchers Jason Nichols (Joseph Fuqua) and Lucas Menand (Jed Rees) become embroiled in an argument as they walk down a city street.
 They are approached by an old man (Michael Fairman), who warns Menand that he will be killed by a bus at 11:46 p.m. that evening, but Menand ignores him.
-After the man is arrested by campus security, his apparent prophecy is proven true when Jason tries, but fails, to save Menand, who is promptly run over by a bus and killed at exactly at 11:46 p.m.
+After the man is arrested by campus security, his apparent prophecy is proven true when Jason tries, but fails, to save Menand, who is promptly run over by a bus and killed at exactly 11:46 p.m.

 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate the case, learning that Jason was taken into custody after the bus driver told police that he (Jason) pushed Menand into the path of his vehicle.
 However, Jason tells authorities that he was actually trying to save Menand.
 The security guard who arrested the old man is found frozen to death after exposure to a chemical refrigerant.
 Mulder interviews Jason, who explains Menand threatened to go public with a claim that Jason had falsified data on a research paper.

 The old man kills Dr. Yonechi (Hiro Kanagawa), a Japanese researcher on the topic of biological vitrification for cryopreservation, by pricking him with a metallic stylus, introducing an unknown chemical into his body.
 The agents approach Nichols' girlfriend and colleague, Lisa Ianelli (Susan Lee Hoffman), who recognizes the chemical compound as a rapid freezing agent that Jason had been engineering for years.
 However, she claims that the compound has not yet been invented and that if Yonechi was injected with the chemical, he may not be dead.
 With Lisa's help, Scully and a team of medical personnel successfully resuscitate Yonechi, only for his body temperature to rapidly increase until he bursts into flames.
 When getting off the bus, Lisa finds that she is being followed by the old man, who shows the weapon but runs off; when asked by Scully and Mulder about him, she reveals that Jason is covering for her in faking data related to a potential grant.